yoursamlan/pubsidian/README.md

 - [x] ~~Auto-generated internal navigation.~~ (ver 2.0)
 - [x] ~~One-click convert - convert and host your obsidian notes just with a click.~~ (ver 3.0)
 - [x] ~~Latex rendering.~~ (ver 3.2)
-- [ ] Adding content search.
+- [ ] Adding content search and tags.
-- [ ] Introduce tags.
-- [ ] Adding page navigation to the Graph View, so that you can move quickly from one age to another just by using GraphView.
 - [ ] Theme supports and other customization.

 ## Disclaimer